muhamm-ad/PyBLEToolkit/docs/services/exemple_ble_uart_service.md

 ### Data Format

 The data transmitted and received is in plain text format.
-Ensure the data sent conforms to the expected format for proper parsing and visualization.
+Ensure the data sent conforming to the expected format for proper parsing and visualization.

 Here is an example of the data format expected by the `UARTPlotterTab`: